 The Scheme of Administration, which sets out the referred and delegated functions of the Council and its Committees and Sub-committees, is available from the 'Related Downloads' section of this page.

-Details of meetings can be accessed by year through the links in this section.
+Details of meetings can be accessed from the 'More pages in this section' menu.

 The Police and Fire Sub-committee comprises seven members of Orkney Islands Council as follows: